Explore new creative possibilities for ethnography

 - Discussions of new experiments in combining data visualization and visual ethnography

 - Reviews of online or hybrid ethnography

 - Visual and digital data ethics and regulations

 - More to come...

-The VizE Lab Salon will be held in the VizE Lab space in 320 Aaron Burr Hall, which will include comfortable conversational seating around a large visualization wall with a 100" projected display on an interactive surface that allows participants to visualize and capture their discussions in real-time.
+The VizE Lab Salon meetings are typically held in the VizE Lab space in 320 Aaron Burr Hall, which includes comfortable conversational seating around a large visualization wall with a 100" projected display on an interactive surface that allows participants to visualize and capture their discussions in real-time.